• Home

 • Gluten Free Banana Scones

-Reasons to Love these Scones
+Reasons to Love these Banana Scones

-• Allergy Friendly- These scones are gluten free, nut free, egg free and can easily be dairy free (vegan).
+• Allergy Friendly- These scones are gluten free, nut free, egg free and can easily be dairy free (vegan)!

 • Banana Bread Flavor- They taste like a mild banana bread with a sweet maple glaze!